killerbootz/killerbootz.github.io/process.md

 - :set shell=/bin/bash followed by :shell
 - :!/bin/sh

+Another method (and sometimes one still needed regardless) is setting the PATH environmental variable to include a non-restricted command path like /usr/bin.
+This can be accomplished via the following:
+- export PATH=/bin:/usr/bin:$PATH

 __PrivEsc:__
 Inroads.
 Here are some quick and common enumeration steps once low privilege is obtained: